jlotto8/Family-Tree/README.md

 - **Object-Oriented Programming**: Utilizes a custom `Person` class to store individual and relationship data.
 - **Graph Visualization**: Creates and saves a visual family tree using Graphviz, highlighting different relationships and attributes.

-# Getting Started

-To get started with this project, you'll need Python installed on your computer.
-You'll also need the graphviz and csv libraries.
-If you haven't installed graphviz, you can do so using pip:

-pip install graphviz
-Code Overview

-# Importing Libraries
-The project begins by importing necessary libraries:

-from graphviz import Digraph
-import csv

-- Digraph from graphviz is used to create directed graphs, ideal for representing relationships like parent-child or spouse-spouse.
-- The csv module is used for reading data from CSV files.

 ## Prerequisites

 To run this project, you need: